-Abandoned boat challenges Gulf Cove Property Owners
+Abandoned boat challenges Gulf Cove property owners

 "We contacted two county commissioners and they haven't responded.
 The boat just appeared.
 Our security cameras caught the man tying up the boat.
 But we don't know who he is, and we don't want to go on the boat because it's not ours."

-Last week, the association met with the Charlotte County Sheriff's Office to try to figure out who is responsible for the boat and who can get it removed.
+Last week, the association met with Charlotte County Sheriff's Office authorities to try to figure out who is responsible for the boat and who can get it removed.

 "We were told we have to get an attorney and find out who the boat's owner is and try to contact them and ask them if they still want the boat or did they abandon it," she said.
 "We would have to pay to tow it.
 Again, we believe this is very unfair to us.
 We don't pay a lot of money to be a part of this association."